navkar/golang/readme.md

   }
 ```

-#### what’s the difference between pointer and non-pointer method receivers?
+#### what’s the difference between pointer and non-pointer method receivers

 You can treat the receiver as if it was an argument being passed to the method.
 All the same reasons why you might want to pass by value or pass by reference apply.